Maons666/DSCI_551_FP/README.md

 ## Team 12: Xinyu Wang, Kiani Sheppard, Binkai Hu

-## This Respository contains 2 main running files for this project:
+## This respository contains 2 main running files for this project

  - A file to run the user interface `App_Interface.py`
- - A file that supports the back end functions of the database `Manager_Interface.py`
+ - A file that supports the back end functions of the database `Manager_Interface.ipynb`

+## View the web app online

+We have already deployed the app to streamlit share.
+So, go to [This link](https://dsci551lnf.streamlit.app/) to view the app online.

-## How to Run the web app
+## How to run the web app on local host

 1. Clone the repo to local directory
 2. Open a terminal